Jonah Heim Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The nine strikeouts per nine innings put together by the Royals pitching staff ranks 13th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 17th in MLB.

-- The Royals have a 3.74 team ERA that ranks seventh among all MLB pitching staffs.
+- The Royals have a 4.36 team ERA that ranks 14th across all league pitching staffs.

-- Royals pitchers combine to allow nine home runs (0.9 per game), the 10th-fewest in the league.
+- The Royals rank 16th in baseball in home runs allowed (12 total, 1.1 per game).

-- The Royals are sending Greinke (0-2) out to make his third start of the season.
+- Lyles (0-2) gets the starting nod for the Royals, his third this season.

-- His most recent time out came on Wednesday against the Toronto Blue Jays, when the right-hander threw six innings, surrendering one earned run while allowing seven hits.
+- His last appearance was on Thursday against the Toronto Blue Jays, when the right-hander threw 5 2/3 innings, surrendering five earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.